symmetric monoidal (∞,1)-category of spectra

 the Gelfand duality theorem says that sending a compact topological space to its C-star algebra of continuous functions with values in the complex numbers constitutes an equivalence of categories between compact topological spaces and the opposite category of commutative -alegebras;

 the Serre-Swan theorem says that sending a Hausdorff topological complex vector bundle over a compact topological space to the -module of its continuous sections establishes an equivalence of categories between that of topological complex vector bundles over and that of finitely generated projective modules over .

 In fact, as this example already shows, modules faithfully subsume vector bundles, but are in fact more general.
 In many contexts one regard modules as the canonical generalization of the notion of vector bundles, with better formal properties.

-This identification of vector bundles with -modules being the spaces of sections of a vector bundle on the space whose ring of functions is is can then taken as the very definition: notably in algebraic geometry Gelfand duality is taken to “hold by definition” in that an algebraic variety is essentially by defintion the formal dual of a given ring, and the Serre-Swan theore similarly becomes the statement that the space of section of a vector bundle over a variety is equivalently given by a module over that ring.
-(See also at quasicoherent module for more on this).
+This identification of vector bundles with -modules being the spaces of sections of a vector bundle on the space whose ring of functions is can be taken then as the very definition: notably in algebraic geometry Gelfand duality is taken to “hold by definition” in that an algebraic variety is essentially by definition the formal dual of a given ring, and the Serre-Swan theorem similarly becomes the statement that the space of sections of a vector bundle over a variety is equivalently given by a module over that ring.
+(See also at quasicoherent module for more on this.)

 the direct sum of modules corresponds to fiberwise direct sum of vector bundles;